DevnagriAI/android-sdk/README.md

         ...

-        implementation ('com.github.DevnagriAI:android-sdk:2.0.4@aar') { transitive(true) }
+        implementation ('com.github.DevnagriAI:android-sdk:2.0.5@aar') { transitive(true) }

     }

 # Compatibility

-Use Kotlin version 1.8.0 or later and Gradle JDK version 18.
-This SDK supports only Kotlin.
-The target/compile SDK version should be 36, and the SDK is compatible with Android 10 and above.
+It supports Kotlin 2.2.20, JVM 1.8, and modern AndroidX libraries like Room, Lifecycle, and Navigation.
+Built with Gradle 8.14.3 and AGP 8.13 This SDK supports only Kotlin.
+The target/compile SDK version should be 36, and the SDK is compatible with Android 10 to Android 16.

 # Configuration

-If your app is proguard enabled.
-Please add following lines in your proguard rule file (i.e. proguard-rules.pro) to see if this is working.
-If this does not work then you will have to use the manual methods mentioned below (i.e. getTranslationOfString)

-        -keep class com.devnagritranslationsdk.** { *; }

 Initialise the SDK in your application class and add the API_KEY from Devnagri.